 (22nd March 2013 – 12½ miles)

-The following morning the sun had gone (and would barely reappear for the rest of my 200 mile stroll) and a gusting wind blew horizontal, wet snow across the village of Reeth.
+The following morning the sun had gone (and would barely return for the rest of my 200 mile stroll) and a gusting wind blew horizontal, wet snow across the village of Reeth.

 But we did have to press on and so – with one last, sad glance at the roaring fire – Pat and I donned several layers and set out, heroically, into the biting cold and driving snow.

-The blizzard-lite conditions obscured the path and sleet scratched our eyeballs – looking up was painful.
+The blizzard-lite conditions obscured the path and sleet scratched our eyeballs, making looking up painful.
 So, for the most part, I traipsed behind Pat, head down, humming show-tunes.

 I’m sure in finer, clearer weather the views would have been gentle and pastoral but frankly, who knows?
 Perhaps they’re not; perhaps they’re horrid.